Klaus-Michael Kühne: Kühne Logistics University

-Together with the City of Hamburg and the Technical University of Hamburg-Harburg, Kühne founded the Hamburg School of Logistics in 2003.
-In 2007 it was renamed "the Kühne School of Logistics and Management", from which Kühne Logistics University (KLU) ultimately emerged.
-Kühne Logistics University in Hamburg is named after him.
+With the City of Hamburg and the Technical University of Hamburg-Harburg, Kühne founded the Hamburg School of Logistics in 2003.
+In 2007 it was renamed the Kühne School of Logistics and Management, from which Kühne Logistics University (KLU) in Hamburg ultimately emerged.
 Despite Kühne's annual investment in KLU, the business school remains completely independent from Kühne & Nagel, meaning it is not a corporate university.
 It offers programs in business and management, leadership, data science, and supply chain management.

 Kühne also collaborated with Technische Universität Berlin to launch their International Logistics Networks department.
-Furthermore, the Kühne Foundation supports WHU’s (Otto Beisheim School of Management in Vallendar, Germany) Kühne Center for Logistics Management and the Kühne Foundation Endowed Chair of Logistics Management.
-On the 27 of November, 2008, the Otto Beisheim School of Management awarded Kühne an honorary doctorate.
+Furthermore, the Kühne Foundation supports WHU's (Otto Beisheim School of Management in Vallendar, Germany) Kühne Center for Logistics Management and the Kühne Foundation Endowed Chair of Logistics Management.
+On 27 November 2008, the Otto Beisheim School of Management awarded Kühne an honorary doctorate.

 In 2005, Kühne was inducted into the Logistics Hall of Fame.
 In 2007, he was awarded the title of honorary professor by the Hamburg Senate for his construction of the Elbphilharmonie Concert Hall and sustained commitment to the development of logistics science in the city.